-Impact windows became the norm after hurricane Andrew in 1992, and for a good reason.
+Impact windows became the norm after Hurricane Andrew in 1992 and for a good reason.

 Can Impact Windows withstand Hurricane Category 5 Winds?

 I say yes, and it depends.
 Yeah, if you have installed high-quality hurricane windows with a DP rating of 50, you can boost that.
 However, only some have installed this window.
-Usually, standard impact windows can prevent hurricane category 1, 2, and probably 3 winds and debris.
+Usually, quality impact windows can prevent hurricane category 1, 2, and probably 3 winds and debris.

 Understanding a Hurricane Window DP rating of 50

 A building component’s ability to sustain a specific wind load is indicated by a “DP” or “design pressure” rating.
 Structure load, water resistance, and air infiltration resistance are the three performance components described by the DP ratings.
-For example, if a window or door has a greater DP value than one with a lower DP, it can handle more wind, water, and structural load.
+For example, if a window or door has a higher DP value than one with a lower DP, it can handle more wind, water, and structural load.

 A door or window with a structural DP rating of 50 has successfully endured a structural test pressure of 75 pounds per square foot or withstand category 5 winds on a Saffir-Simpson scale.
 A product that has received a 50 DP rating for air performance has also successfully survived testing in conditions of 8″ rain driven at 50 mph and withstood air infiltration at 25 mph.